 What Are The Differences Between Batana And Ojon Oils?

-Batana and Ojon oils are not different in that they have the same remarkable properties and benefits in maintaining, restoring, and renewing hair health.
+Batana and Ojon oils are similar in that they have the same remarkable properties and benefits for maintaining, restoring, and renewing hair health.
 The oil comes from the same palm tree; the differences between the two oils come from the processing method.

-Batana Oil comes from cooking and boiling the nuts, which produces a thick, brown, almost solid oil with a smoky tobacco smell.
+Batana Oil is produced by cooking and boiling the nuts, which produces a thick, brown, almost solid oil with a smoky tobacco smell.

 Ojon oil is cold-pressed from the nut kernel.
-It produces a thick orange/caramel color oil, which is liquid.
+It produces a thick, liquid oil of orange/caramel color.
 This oil is lighter in scent, though it thickens and becomes cloudy in cooler temperatures due to the natural unfiltered waxes.

 What Happened To Ojon?